 Nicotinamide mononucleotide (NMN) has been getting a lot of buzz in recent years as researchers and aging and longevity experts like Harvard University professor David Sinclair have dug into its potential to help you live longer.

-The FDA recently published letters to NMN suppliers saying that NMN can no longer be sold in the U.S. as a supplement.
+The move isn’t a total surprise: In November, 2022, the FDA decided to ban NMN as a supplement and sent published letters to NMN suppliers saying that NMN can no longer be sold in the U.S. as a supplement.

 NMN is a naturally-occurring molecule and a precursor to NAD+, a coenzyme that’s central to various cell functions including metabolism.
 As you age, your NMN levels decline, which means your body makes less NAD+, which may contribute to age-related health conditions like cancer, heart disease, and neurodegenerative diseases like Alzheimer’s.